pallets/quart/docs/testing.rst

 ---------------

-It is often necessary to test something within the app or request context_.
+It is often necessary to test something within the app or request :doc:`contexts`.
 This is simple enough for the app context,

 .. code-block:: python